fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 ## Displaying values in tooltips

-By default the `useCrossLine` attribute is set to 1, enabled.
-When `useCrossLine` is enabled the chart displays data values for all the series when hovering a data point, the chart displays these values in tooltips aligned with a vertical line in descending order.
-When `useCrossLine` is set to 0, disabled, hovering a data point only shows the values for that data point.
+By default, the `useCrossLine` attribute is set to 1, enabled.
+When `useCrossLine` is enabled, the chart displays data values for all the series when hovering over a data point.
+The chart displays these values in tooltips aligned with a vertical line in descending order.
+When `useCrossLine` is set to 0 disabled, hovering a data point only shows the values for that data point.

 To set `useCrossLine` refer to the following code: